 The frighteningly disfigured face of a witch is smiling back at him.
 Turning around to look at the two women in the back seat, he is terrified by the wrinkled faces and gapping mouths that greet him.
 Their cackles send shivers down his spine.

 "You'll be our best sacrifice, this week!"

 Trembling, the man jerks around to look at the driver and she, too, has transformed into a frightening creature.
 Yelling, the man throws open the car door and jumps out.
 He lands hard on the pavement and rolls into the bushes along the side of the road.
 Injured, he struggles to his feet and escapes among the boulders and the brush.

 The red car screeches to a halt and the three witches emerge from the car, calling out to him.
 He rubs his eyes as the women appear in the moonlight to be beautiful, voluptuous mavens once more.

 The man doesn't respond and eventually the women climb back into the car and speed away.
 The man stays tucked between the boulders until morning and limps to a gas station.
 When he spots the red car parked in the gas station and a hitchhiker getting into the car with the beautiful women, he begins yelling about the witches.
 The hitchhiker laughs, climbs into the car with the witches and the red car speeds away.
 The man knows it will be the last time anyone ever sees the hitchhiker.

 The Mexican Bandit, Joaquin Murieta

 In 1854, a California journalist from San Francisco wrote a sensationalized story about a man named Joaquin Murieta.
-In his dramatic account, Joaquin was a Mexican whose wife and brother's murders drove him to a life of violent vengeance against "all Americans", until he was ultimately captured and killed by the famous California Rangers of Captain Harry Love.
+In the dramatic account, Joaquin was a Mexican whose wife and brother were murdered by Americans.
+These murders drove him to a life of violent vengeance against "all Americans" until he was ultimately captured and killed by the famous California Rangers of Captain Harry Love.